oetherington/oetherington.github.io/README.md

 # www.etherington.io

 This repo contains the source and content for www.etherington.io.
-The content is written dynamically, but is then compiled and served statically.
+The site is written using [Smetana](https://github.com/oetherington/smetana) and is compiled into the static `/build/` directory to be served by Github Pages.

-In order to be served by github pages, the compiled output is in the "docs" directory, which should therefore not be edited manually.

-A sitemap is automatically generated using the git history to get the last modified date for each file.
+Articles are written in Markdown and a sitemap is automatically generated using the git history to get the last modified date for each page.

-#### Install build dependencies

-`make install-deps`
+The only dependencies are `go` and `git`.

+### Commands

-#### Build the site
+ - Build the site: `make run`

-`make`
+ - Run the linter: `make lint`
+ - Check the code formatting: `make check-fmt`
+ - Run the dev server on port 8000: `make serve`